aasmc/spring-boot-kafka-schema-registry-demo/README.md

     }
 }
 ```
-3. After successfully registering the schema, run both Review Producer and Review Consumer applications on your
+3. After successfully registering the schema, run all the Spring Boot apps from the root project dir on your local machine.
-local machine.
-4. Now you can send an HTTP POST request to http://localhost:9000/reviews/v1
+4. Now you can send:
+   - HTTP POST request to http://localhost:9000/reviews/v1
+   - HTTP GET request to http://localhost:9010/reviews/v1 (retrieves 10 reviews)
+   - HTTP GET request to http://localhost:9010/reviews/v1/{int} (reviews with rating above or equal to path variable)
 You can use Postman to send requests.
 Example postman collection with single POST request is in
 postman directory.